Jennifer Roback Morse: Career

-In 1985, James Buchanan recruited Morse to teach economics at George Mason University.
+In 1985, George Mason University economics professor James M. Buchanan recruited Morse to teach there.
 She became tenured faculty, "teaching courses on microeconomics and researching the economic history of the Civil War".
 Her husband did not like the Washington, D.C., area, though, and they moved to Silicon Valley in California, and later to San Diego.
 She published Love & Economics in 2001.

-Morse has worked as a part-time research fellow at the Acton Institute for the Study of Religion and Liberty, taught at Yale, and also served as a research fellow at Stanford University’s Hoover Institution.
+Morse has worked as a part-time research fellow at the Acton Institute for the Study of Religion and Liberty, taught at Yale, and also served as a research fellow at Stanford University's Hoover Institution.

 Morse founded the Ruth Institute in 2008 in San Marcos, California.
 The Ruth Institute was an arm of the National Organization for Marriage (NOM), which opposed the legalization of same-sex marriage.
 Morse became "an official spokesman for Proposition 8", a 2008 California ballot measure which amended the California Constitution with the sentence, "Only marriage between a man and a woman is valid or recognized in California."
 (The initiative passed, but was overturned in federal court rulings.)
 By November 1, 2013, the Ruth Institute was independent of NOM.

 In 2013, the Ruth Institute was designated as an anti-LGBT hate group by the Southern Poverty Law Center.
 Morse has responded to this designation, saying "If fighting sex abuse, pornography, and divorce makes us a hate group, so be it."
 Following publication of the Department of Justice Guidelines to Ensure the Civil Rights of Transgender Students in 2016, Morse responded with objections that the guidelines are "far-reaching" and "of questionable legality".
 In 2017, Vanco (Global Cloud Xchange) stopped processing online payments for the Institute stating, "The organization has been flagged by Card Brands as being affiliated with a product/service that promotes hate, violence, harassment and/or abuse."

 Our Sunday Visitor named Morse one of nine 2013 Catholic Stars, leaders who "have renewed, encouraged and inspired in the Faith".

 Morse signed the 2017 Nashville Statement, affirming a complementarian view of gender.

+In 2019, Morse hired controversial anti-gay marriage activist and artist Mary Summerhays as the Ruth Institute's "art director".
+Summherhays had previously been accused of exploiting the children of gay parents by using unauthorized photos of families in her work.
+As of 2025, Summerhays is no longer listed as a member of the institute.